-- 1. Each exhibitor will be responsible for his/her own property. - ALL classes shall be entered in the Root Building on Saturday, June 29th between 8:00am and 11:00am - All exhibits will be released on Saturday, July 6th, between 12:00 and 4:00 pm. - 4.
+- Each exhibitor will be responsible for his/her own property. - ALL classes shall be entered in the Root Building on Saturday, June 28th between 8:00am and 11:00am EXCEPT Open Class Floriculture, Vegetables, and Photography.
+See Projects sections for these entry times. - 3.
+All exhibits will be released on Saturday, July 5th, between 12:00 and 4:00 pm.
+ONLY - 4.
 Any resident of Rush County, member of a Rush County Extension Homemaker Club, or a Rush County 4-H'er or Cloverbud, any age, may exhibit in these classes.
-Students must be a resident of Rush County. - 5.
-An entry fee of \$1.00 per exhibit will be charged.
+Students must be a resident of Rush County. - An entry fee of \$1.00 per exhibit will be charged.
 A premium of \$2.00 will be paid to each champion.
 A premium of \$5.00 will be paid to each grand champion. - 6.
-The exhibitor designates in which class the article(s) is/are to be entered. - All exhibits shall be completed by the exhibitor since the 2023 Rush County Fair.
+The exhibitor designates in which class the article(s) is/are to be entered. - 7.
+All exhibits shall be completed by the exhibitor since the 2023 Rush County Fair.
 All exhibits must be completed before being exhibited. - 8.
 Exhibitors are urged to pick up and fill out entry tags prior to the date of entry.
 They may be picked up at the Extension Office in the Courthouse until June 14th.
-From June 16 through June 24 entry tags may be picked up at the Root Building on the fairgrounds. - Each entry will receive a blue, red, or white ribbon, if merited by the judge A Champion will be chosen from the blue-ribbon winners in each class, if merited.
+From June 16 through June 24 entry tags may be picked up at the Root Building on the fairgrounds. - Each entry will receive a blue, red, or white ribbon, if merited by the judge.
+A Champion will be chosen from the blue-ribbon winners in each class, if merited.
 Ribbons and comment sheets will be distributed as exhibits are released